Skip to main content

 # Test memory optimization with sequential examples

-uddin-lang --memory-optimize examples/15_array_methods_demo.din
+uddin-lang --memory-optimize-stable examples/15_array_methods_demo.din

 # Compare performance with and without optimization